Escape room: History

 In 2012, the Swiss physics teacher Gabriel Palacios created a scientific escape game for his students.
 The game was later offered to the public under the name AdventureRooms and distributed as a franchise in twenty countries.
 AdventureRooms introduced scientific puzzles (e.g. hidden infrared or polarized codes) to the genre.

+In Singapore, escape rooms have been available since the mid-2010s and have been marketed both as leisure attractions and as corporate team-building activities.
+Lost SG, a franchise of the Hong Kong-based Lost escape room brand, opened in Singapore in late 2014 and features technology-heavy themed rooms such as "Alcatraz" and "Aokigahara".
+Local lifestyle and team-building media have highlighted its thriller-style narratives, use of automation for puzzles, and suitability for families and corporate groups.

+2017 marked the launch of competitive escape room solving on a worldwide scale, with two different global competitions.
+ER Champ (2017 - present) launched initially as "Poland Escape" and quickly grew in scale to a worldwide annual contest with thousands of competitors per year.
+Every year, teams of up to four can compete in an online qualifier round, with the finalists traveling to compete in a physical escape room.
+Another contest, Red Bull Escape Room World Championship (2017-2019), challenged one team from each country to be the fastest solvers of an escape room contest.

 As of November 2019, there were estimated to be over 50,000 escape rooms worldwide.
-These can be particularly lucrative for the operators, as the upfront investment has been as low as US$7,000, while a party of 4-8 customers pay around US$25–30 per person for one hour to play, potentially generating annual revenue upwards of several hundred thousand dollars.
+Business reports cited escape rooms as potentially having high profits, with low upfront investment costs compared to high hourly rates charged to players.
 As the industry has grown, start up costs have increased dramatically and so has the competition.
 Some customers now expect higher production values and games can cost over $50,000 to create.